ipatate/reacti18nexemple/README.md

 # reacti18nexemple

-##Example for use i18next with react
+##Example for use i18next with preact

-Here is an example of using i18next with React
+Here is an example of using i18next with preact

 ```
 npm install